Jean-Claude Trichet: Career in the public sector

-From 1987, Trichet served as head of the Trésor public.
+From 1987, Trichet was head of the Trésor public.
 In this capacity, he also chaired the Paris Club of creditor nations in the mid-1980s and was closely involved in debt problems that struck Latin America, Africa and the Middle East.
 He also became a member of Washington-based financial advisory body, the Group of Thirty.
 Soon after taking office at Trésor, Trichet oversaw the change to an anti-inflationary franc fort (strong franc) policy, to pave the way for currency union with Germany.
 In 1993, he led Trésor’s move to grant the Bank of France independence to set its own interest rates.

 In 1993, Trichet was appointed governor of Banque de France.
 Both as director of the French Treasury and then governor of the Banque de France, he was widely seen as one of the architects of the European monetary union.

 By 1997, Prime Minister Lionel Jospin and President Jacques Chirac proposed Trichet as France’s candidate for the position as president of the European Central Bank; this way they opposed Wim Duisenberg, the candidate preferred by the majority of the Eurozone members.
 Under a compromise laid out by German Finance Minister Theo Waigel, Duisenberg would resign midway through his eight-year term to make way for Trichet.
 On 1 November 2003 he succeeded Wim Duisenberg.

 During his time in office, Trichet oversaw the ECB’s response to the European debt crisis, including its Securities Markets Programme to stem the crisis in eurozone government bond markets.
 In 2011, ECB board member Jürgen Stark resigned in what was widely seen as a protest against this policy.